apify/apify-docs/docs/proxy/google_serp_proxy/examples.md

 Get the HTML of search results for the keyword **wikipedia** from the USA (**google.com**).

 Select this option by setting the `username` parameter to `groups-GOOGLE_SERP`.
-Add the item you want to search to the `query` variable.
+Add the item you want to search to the `query` parameter.

 ```marked-tabs
 <marked-tab header="Node.js (axios)" lang="javascript">